-Item 5, Market for Common Equity and Related Stockholder Matters.
+Item 5, Market for Common Equity, Related Stockholder Matters and Small Business Issuer Purchases of Equity Securities.

 The Company's common stock is traded on the American Stock Exchange under the trading symbol JOB.
-The high and low common stock prices per share were as follows:
+The high and low market prices per share of the Company's common stock were as follows: